Should You Sell GM?

 Tesla today has nearly 100,000 cars on the road continuously collecting data, and with the ongoing production ramp of the Model 3, this number will grow substantially in 2018.

-GM, on the other hand, just completed the production of 130 autonomous Bolt's in June, and the company just claimed to be ready to mass produce self-driving Bolt's.
-Reuters earlier in 2017 reported that GM was planning to test thousands of self-driving Bolt's in 2018 in partnership with Lyft (LYFT).
+GM, on the other hand, just completed the production of 130 autonomous Bolt's in June, and the company just claimed to be ready to mass produce self-driving Bolts.
+Reuters earlier in 2017 reported that GM was planning to test thousands of self-driving Bolts in 2018 in partnership with Lyft (LYFT).

 What Does This All Mean For GM?